inspec/inspec/docs/resources.rst

 passwd -- DONE
 =====================================================
-Use the ``passwd`` audit resource to test the contents of ``/etc/passwd``, which contains the following information for users that may log into the system and/or as users that own running processes.
+Use the ``passwd`` InSpec resource to test the contents of ``/etc/passwd``, which contains the following information for users that may log into the system and/or as users that own running processes.
 The format for ``/etc/passwd`` includes:

 * A username
 * The password for that user